 The music of Dallas Ugly is anything but what the name implies.
-The trio’s heartfelt and soothing indie-folk is the culmination of three musicians finding one another, parting ways, and then circling back around to each other again.
+The trio’s fusion of pop country and indie-folk rock is heartfelt and intimate and is the culmination of three musicians finding one another, parting ways, and then circling back around to each other again.
 When Libby Weitnauer, Eli Broxham, and Owen Burton met as classical music students at DePaul University in Chicago, they bonded over a shared curiosity about folk music.
 “When we started playing together, we were all really inspired by modern progressive folk music, but we didn’t really have any foundation or historical knowledge of those styles.
 So what came out of our collaboration was this insane, imitative mashup that made absolutely no sense,” laughs Weitnauer, “but we loved playing together and I’m grateful that we had each other to experiment with.”

 After graduating with their respective degrees in classical violin, bass, and guitar, the three went separate directions.
 Weitnauer pursued a master's degree in violin performance at NYU, while sharpening her fiddling at jams, and gigging around the city.
 Broxham stayed in Chicago and dug into a variety of styles, transitioning from learning on the job to being an in-demand bass player.
 Burton joined the Peace Corps and spent two years in Senegal working in the public health sector.
 “After college I ended up with a big roster of guitar students, and I got pretty burnt out.
 I just wanted to do something really different, and I definitely achieved that” says Burton.